Please wait while we process your payment

 Rufus tells Dana to write letters for him to his creditors.
 She says in her own time, she avoided secretarial work, and he smiles and says Kevin told him that she was a writer.
 He offers her some paper to use as she pleases and says he doesn’t want to sell any more slaves.
 He says his father left debts, and he hopes Dana can forestall the sale of more slaves by writing persuasive letters.

 One night, Dana and Alice are eating dinner in Alice’s cabin.
 Rufus comes home drunk and tells them that they are “only one woman.”
 He leaves.
 Alice asks Dana if Rufus ever sleeps with her, and she says no. Alice says she understands what Rufus means.
 He wants Alice to sleep with and Dana to talk to, and the two women look alike.

 Alice gives birth to a daughter, Hagar.
 Dana is elated because Hagar is her ancestor, and she hopes she will no longer be called to the past to save Rufus’s life.
 A few weeks later, Alice asks Dana for the opium.
 She says she has to escape before she turns into Dana.
 Dana threatens to withhold help unless Alice stops speaking to her like that.
-Alice says Dana will help her, because she can’t stand to see herself as a “white nigger.”
+Alice says Dana will help her because of Dana's pride.
 Dana gives her the opium.